chrisrzhou/egghead-redux/readme.md

 Instead, we should use `concat`, `slice`, `map` and the spread operator in ES6 `...` to accomplish these array mutations.

-To avoid object mutations, we should use `Object.assign()` in ES5 and the spread operator `...` in ES6.

 ```js
 // Add an item
 list.push(0);  // mutations